hichemaboukoucha-dot/Duel-of-hues/README.md

 In another version of the game the player has another type of gun ( a gun that can shoot outside the board to waist a bullet of color )  still the player cant control the gun.
+Players win titles along the way like (Combo in 3  rounds of superiority in score in succession)